cburgyan/belly-button-challenge/README.md

  #### By Karoly Burygan
 ---
 ### A Dashboard Overview For Test Subjects
-In this project an interactive dashboard was created to "explore the Belly Button Biodiversity" via a bar chart showing a test subject's top ten most populous Operational Taxonomic Units (OTUs (-- microbes)), a bubble chart showing all the populations present in his/her navel, along with some of his/her demographic data, and bathing frequency.<br>
+In this project, an interactive dashboard was created to "explore the Belly Button Biodiversity" via a bar chart showing a test subject's top ten most populous Operational Taxonomic Units (OTUs (-- microbes)), a bubble chart showing all OTU populations present in his/her navel, along with some of his/her demographic data, and bathing frequency.<br>
-By exploring this test subjects' data, it can be seen that their is no one pattern that the OTU distributions follow and there are likely a multiplicity of factors that cause the variations observed.
+By exploring these test subjects' data, it can be seen that there is no one pattern that the OTU distributions follow and there are likely a multiplicity of factors that cause the variations observed.

 #### <a href='https://cburgyan.github.io/belly-button-challenge/'>Click Here the Github Page</a>
+---
+#### NOTE: On the bonus.js, Plotly was NOT used to create the gauge -- the gauge was created "from scratch" using the canvas tag and it's functions.
 ---
 ## Sources:
 <ol>